Ken Paxton: Labor lawsuits

-Paxton sued the Obama administration over a new rule by the United States Department of Labor which would make five million additional workers eligible for overtime pay.
-The new rule would mean workers earning up to an annual salary of $47,500 would become eligible for overtime pay when working more than 40 hours per week.
+Paxton sued the Obama administration over a 2016 rule by the United States Department of Labor which would have made five million additional workers eligible for overtime pay.
+The rule would have meant workers earning up to an annual salary of $47,500 would become eligible for overtime pay when working more than forty hours per week.
 Paxton has said the new regulations "may lead to disastrous consequences for our economy."
-Along with Texas, twenty other states have joined the lawsuit.
+Along with Texas, twenty other states joined the lawsuit.

-Paxton is involved in a legal challenge to a rule by the Department of Labor which forces employers to report any "actions, conduct or communications" undertaken to "affect an employee's decisions regarding his or her representation or collective bargaining rights".
-Known as the "persuader rule", the new regulation went into effect in April 2016.
+Paxton is involved in a legal challenge to a rule by the Department of Labor which forces employers to report any "actions, conduct, or communications" undertaken to "affect an employee's decisions regarding his or her representation or collective bargaining rights."
+Known as the "persuader rule," the new regulation went into effect in April 2016.
 Opponents of the rule say it will prevent employers from speaking on labor issues or seeking legal counsel.
 In June 2016, a federal judge granted a preliminary injunction against the rule.
-Paxton called the injunction "a victory for the preservation of the sanctity of attorney-client confidentiality".
+Paxton called the injunction "a victory for the preservation of the sanctity of attorney-client confidentiality."